-Students benefit from an intensely practice-focused curriculum that puts knowledge into action during four practicum courses.
-The DNP curriculum, which is grounded in the eight essentials of doctoral education outlined by the AACN, is taught by highly-esteemed faculty who are experts in the field.
+You’ll benefit from a practice-focused curriculum that puts knowledge into action and is taught by highly-esteemed faculty who are experts in the field.

 Our admission representatives are available to answer your questions about admission requirements and walk you through the application process.
 Call 877.751.578 to speak to a representative or request more information.

 *Degrees obtained from non-U.S. schools will be considered based on evaluation of transcripts by a National Association of Credential Evaluation Services, Inc. (NACES) approved evaluating agency.